 I’ve also experienced some new and fresh perspectives, and a whole lot of questioning (to myself, the society I grew up in, and the places I visited).
 In today’s post, I want to share with you 15 travel tips I’d tell any new traveler, not from a place of “know it all-ness” but from a place of someone who wants to share helpful tips that could help any new travelers think of at different points of their travel journeys – from pre-departure, during travel, and post-travel.

-I have been traveling more frequently since 2014, when I studied abroad in Greece, but even before that, I traveled to México frequently to visit grandparents and extended family.
+I have been traveling more frequently since 2014 when I studied abroad in Greece, but even before that, I traveled to México frequently to visit grandparents and extended family.

-I have spoken about how transformative travel can be, and especially how transformative my trip to Greece was for me (click here if you want to read how I manifested that trip!) and really since that experience, my awareness for a different possibility of what life could be, myself and what I wanted to do, and others, really expanded, as I started to think in different ways.
+I have spoken about how transformative travel can be, and especially how transformative my trip to Greece was for me (click here if you want to read how I manifested that trip!), and really since that experience, my awareness of a different possibility of what life could be, myself and what I wanted to do, and others, really expanded, as I started to think in different ways.

 So, without further ado, here are 15 things I’d tell any new traveler, with the hope that it can give you more confidence to travel, be ok with your own company, how to actually move past the “I wish I could travel…” and onto doing it, and so much more.
-Let’s begin!